sharmakhushi18/flight-delay-alert-api/README.md

 I wanted to build a system that **automatically detects status changes and instantly notifies every affected passenger** — no manual work, no delay in communication.

-This project taught me how real-world **event-driven systems** work — where one action (status update) triggers a chain of automated responses (alert generation for all booked passengers).
+This project taught me how real-world **event-driven systems** work — where one action (status update) triggers a chain of automated responses (alert generation + real email notifications for all booked passengers).

 ---

 ## 🚀 What This Project Does

-When a flight status changes to `DELAYED` or `CANCELLED`, the system automatically generates alert notifications for all passengers who have booked that flight.
+When a flight status changes to `DELAYED` or `CANCELLED`, the system automatically:
+1. Generates alert notifications in DB for all booked passengers
+2. Sends real email notifications to each passenger instantly

 ```
 Admin updates flight status